MERN-Project-Santa/Part-A-Docs/README.md

 Our Trello board can be viewed [here](https://trello.com/b/9TwvvbPX/full-stack-app-santa).

 We took screenshots of our Trello each day at minimum in the morning and afternoon.
-These screenshots can be viewed [here](#).
+These screenshots can be viewed [here](https://github.com/MERN-Project-Santa/Part-A-Docs/tree/main/docs/trello-screenshots).

 ## Planning Methodology

+For our planning methodology we considered a couple of different options.
+The two main candidates were scrum and kanban for our planning.
+With scrum we discussed using sprints and how we would break these up, however, in the end decided this would be less efficient than going with a kanban approach.
+The Kanban methodology provided more flexibility, reduced the risk of bottlenecks and allowed for continuous delivery.
+This was achieved through the use of a digital kanban board on Trello.